jaramillo0336/jaramillo0336/README.md

 - 👋 Hi, I’m @jaramillo0336
 - 👀 I’m interested in javascript, html5, css and both front-end and back-end development
-- 🌱 I’m currently doing the prep course to see if I have the qualities to follow Henry's full stack course
+- 🌱 I’m currently doing the Back End Dev with C# course gently offered by Open Bootcamp

 <!---
 jaramillo0336/jaramillo0336 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.